dashvlas/awesome-ios-interview/Resources/English.md

 Not running state: The app has not been launched or was running but was terminated by the system.

+#### Inactive state:
-Inactive state: The app is running in the foreground but is currently not receiving events.
+The app is running in the foreground but is currently not receiving events.
 (It may be executing other code though.)
 An app usually stays in this state only briefly as it transitions to a different state.
 The only time it stays inactive for any period of time is when the user locks the screen or the system prompts the user to respond to some event (such as an incoming phone call or SMS message).

+#### Active state:
-Active state: The app is running in the foreground and is receiving events.
+The app is running in the foreground and is receiving events.
 This is the normal mode for foreground apps.

+#### Background state:
-Background state: The app is in the background and executing code.
+The app is in the background and executing code.
 Most apps enter this state briefly on their way to being suspended.
 However, an app that requests extra execution time may remain in this state for a period of time.
 In addition, an app being launched directly into the background enters this state instead of the inactive state.

+#### Suspended state:
-Suspended state: While suspended, an app remains in memory but does not execute any code.
+While suspended, an app remains in memory but does not execute any code.
 When a low-memory condition occurs, the system may purge suspended apps without notice to make more space for the foreground app.

 ## Can you explain what happens when you call autorelease on an object?
 When you send an object a autorelease message, its retain count is decremented by 1 at some stage in the future.
 The object is added to an autorelease pool on the current thread.
 The main thread loop creates an autorelease pool at the beginning of the function, and release it at the end.
 This establishes a pool for the lifetime of the task.
 However, this also means that any autoreleased objects created during the lifetime of the task are not disposed of until the task completes.
 This may lead to the taskʼs memory footprint increasing unnecessarily.
 You can also consider creating pools with a narrower scope or use NSOperationQueue with itʼs own autorelease pool.
 (Also important – You only release or autorelease objects you own.)

-## What are iBeacons?
-iBeacon.com defines iBeacon as Apple’s technology standard which allows Mobile Apps to listen for signals from beacons in the physical world and react accordingly. iBeacon technology allows Mobile Apps to understand their position on a micro-local scale, and deliver hyper-contextual content to users based on location.
-The underlying communication technology is Bluetooth Low Energy.

-## What kind of JSONSerialization have ReadingOptions?
-- MutableContainers specifies that arrays and dictionaries are created as variables objects, not constants
-- MutableLeaves specifies that leaf strings in the JSON object graph are created as instances of variable String
-- AllowFragments specifies that the parser should allow top-level objects that are not an instance of Array or Dictionary

 # Patterns

-### What is the delegation pattern?
+### Delegation pattern

 The delegation pattern is a powerful pattern used in building iOS applications.
 The basic idea is that one object will act on another object's behalf or in coordination with another object.
 The delegating object typically keeps a reference to the other object (delegate) and sends a message to it at the appropriate time.
 It is important to note that they have a one to one relationship.

-### What is Adapter Pattern?
+### Adapter Pattern
 An Adapter allows classes with incompatible interfaces to work together.
 It wraps itself around an object and exposes a standard interface to interact with that object.

-### What is Memento Pattern?
+### Memento Pattern
 In Memento Pattern saves your stuff somewhere.
 Later on, this externalized state can be restored without violating encapsulation; that is, private data remains private.
 One of Apple’s specialized implementations of the Memento pattern is Archiving.

-### What is Factory Method Pattern?
+### Factory Method Pattern
 Factory Method is used to replace class constructors, to abstract and hide objects initialization so that the type can be determined at runtime, and to hide and contain switch/if statements that determine the type of object to be instantiated.

-### What is Responder Chain?
+### Responder Chain
 A ResponderChain is a hierarchy of objects that have the opportunity to respond to events received.

-### What is Observer Pattern?
+### Observer Pattern
 In the Observer pattern, one object notifies other objects of any state changes.

-## What is Singleton Pattern?
+### Singleton Pattern
 The Singleton design pattern ensures that only one instance exists for a given class and that there’s a global access point to that instance.
 It usually uses lazy loading to create the single instance when it’s needed the first time.

-### What is Decorator Design Pattern?
+### Decorator Pattern
 The Decorator pattern dynamically adds behaviors and responsibilities to an object without modifying its code.
 It’s an alternative to subclassing where you modify a class’s behavior by wrapping it with another object.

-### What is Facade Design Pattern?
+### Facade Pattern
 The Facade design pattern provides a single interface to a complex subsystem.
 Instead of exposing the user to a set of classes and their APIs, you only expose one simple unified API.

-# Architechture
+# Architecture

 ### MVC
 MVC stands for **Model-View-Controller**.
 It is a software architecture pattern for implementing user interfaces.